|Van Delivery Schedule

 The following information should be placed on the routing slip in this order (see sample sheet of routing slips PDF file at the end of these instructions).

-- Library - Enter the name of the library being sent the material.
+Library - Enter the name of the library being sent the material.
 Abbreviations such as PL for public library and HS for high school may be used.
+If going to a college or school make sure this is clearly written.

-- Special Address Instructions for the N.H.
-State Library - When sending materials to the State Library, please include the section to which the material is being sent (Electronic & Government Resources, Fiscal and Administrative Services, Library Development Services, NHAIS Services, Reference and Information Services, Talking Book Services, and Technical Services).
+4. Special Address Instructions for the N.H.
+State Library - When sending materials to the State Library, please include the section to which the material is being sent (Electronic Information Resources, Fiscal and Administrative Services, Library Development Services, NHAIS & Technical Services, Reference and Information Services, and Talking Book Services).
 The "To" part of the address should read as follows:

 Library: NH State Library (or NHSL)

-- Books - The routing slip should be placed in approximately the middle of the book with the top portion of the slip containing the TO: address showing.
-At a minimum, one rubber band should be placed around the book.
+Books - The routing slip should be placed in approximately the middle of the book with the top portion of the slip containing the TO: address showing.
+At a minimum, two rubber bands should be placed around the book.

-If the book is in poor condition, it should be placed in a padded bag.
+If the book is fragile, it should be placed in a padded bag.
 The routing slip should be taped onto the front of the bag.

 Envelope - Write the same information (to and from address) on the envelope as would be placed on a routing slip.
 If the envelope has been used before, please cross out all old addresses.
 Fasten the envelope.

 Boxes - The box should be taped closed and a routing slip should be taped to the top of the box.
 Boxes should be of reasonable size and weight.
-A box is considered manageable if the librarian or other staff member (with the exception of the custodian) can lift it.
+A box is considered manageable if the librarian or other staff member can lift it easily.

 Paper Bags - Please do not use paper bags to send material via the van.